alicanedebali/sf4-api/README.md

 `composer install`

-#### Configuration Parameters

-After hitting composer install, you will be prompted to fill in your parameters.

-You may add the default ones given by hitting enter (as the values are set by Docker config), except for the **mailer parameters**, please update those with your mailer provider.

 #### Creating the database schema

 Once you've installed the dependencies, you may now create a database and the schema.